bacula-web/bacula-web/README.md

 Bacula-Web is an open source reporting and monitoring tool for [Bacula](https://www.bacula.org).

-It provides a lot of reports and informations about [Bacula](https://www.bacula.org) backup infrastructure.
+It provides a lot of reports and information about [Bacula](https://www.bacula.org) backup infrastructure.

 All the metrics and information provided by Bacula-Web are taken from [Bacula](https://www.bacula.org) catalog database and only require read-only access to the Bacula director catalog database.